Wabamun 133B

 Wabamun 133B is a First Nations reserve in central Alberta, Canada, in Division No. 11.
-It is located adjacent to Parkland County near the east shore of Lake Wabamun and is part of the Paul First Nation.
+It is adjacent to Parkland County near the east shore of Lake Wabamun and is part of the Paul First Nation.
 The Summer Village of Kapasiwin and the Wabamun 133A Indian reserve are adjacent to Wabamun 133B to the west and south respectively.

 Demographics

 In 2006, Wabamun 133B had a population of 20 people living in 5 dwellings.
 The Indian reserve has a land area of 1.94 km2 and a population density of 10.3 /km2.